-The work of modernist painter Kamala Ibrahim Ishaq challenges the traditional male perspective of art in Sudan, depicting scenes of women’s lives in colours of sun, sand and sky.
+The work of modernist painter Kamala Ibrahim Ishag challenges the traditional male perspective of art in Sudan, depicting scenes of women’s lives in colours of sun, sand and sky.

-Born in 1939 in Omdurman, Sudan, Ishaq currently lives and works in the Burry neighbourhood of Khartoum.
+Born in 1939 in Omdurman, Sudan, Ishag currently lives and works in the Burry neighbourhood of Khartoum.